 Our breeders are inspected by the USDA, visited weekly by licensed veterinarians, and if they have a retail license, they’re also inspected by the State.
 Do you know how many senators and assembly members came out and toured our NY kennels before passing this bill?
 Zero.
 If they sincerely wanted to cut off the puppy mill pipeline they would ban puppies crossing state lines for the purpose of resale, and focus on refining and improving our NYS breeding standards to the highest degree as an example for other states to follow.
 Instead, they are banning all pet stores from selling puppies and forcing people online into the arms of scammers and the very puppy mills they are “trying” to stop.
 This law is the product of everything that’s wrong with our political system and it’s a reflection of the ideological extremism that divides our culture when what we need is pragmatic balance.
 I can’t help but think “someone” is securing himself a board seat at the nonprofit this law benefits the most after he’s out of office.

-The good news is Allie’s will be partnering with our favorite breeders as a single business so we can continue to provide our upstate NY community with safe access to puppies of the highest quality from local people you can trust.
-Assuming the governor signs it, this law won’t take effect until next summer, so until then we will continue to operate as usual in Marketplace Mall where we take excellent care of our puppies and customers.
-Starting next summer, we will take pictures of the upcoming puppies for you to reserve with a deposit, then bring them to a yet to be determined central place around Rochester for you to pick up on the same day they arrive.
-That’s how we operated during the Covid shutdown and it worked quite well.
+The good news is Allie’s will be able to be an independent marketing and delivery service for our favorite NY breeders, so we can continue to provide our upstate NY community with safe access to puppies of the highest quality from local people you can trust.
+Until the law goes into effect, we will operate as usual in Marketplace Mall where we take excellent care of our puppies and customers.

-We will always be here for you, striving to embrace safe, responsible breeding while also encouraging those who want a rescue, and, most importantly, taking care of you and the puppies.
+We will always be here for you, striving to embrace safe, responsible breeding while also encouraging those who want to adopt a rescue, and, most importantly, taking excellent care of you and the puppies.

 Stop in anytime!
 We’ll see you soon!